Speakers & Panelists

 Charles Cox, MD

-Professor of Pediatric Surgery
+Professor, Department of Pediatric Surgery

 Dr. Charles S. Cox, Jr., is Professor of Pediatric Surgery, and the George and Cynthia Mitchell Distinguished Chair in Neuroscience, directing the Pediatric Surgical Translational Laboratories and Pediatric Program in Regenerative Medicine at the University of Texas Medical School at Houston.
 He served in Afghanistan with the 82nd Airborne in the 909th Forward Surgical Team in 2002.The Pediatric Translational Laboratories and Pediatric Program in Regenerative Medicine is a multi-disciplinary effort that addresses problems that originate with traumatic injury and the consequences of resuscitation and critical care.
 The Program focuses on progenitor cell based therapy (stem cells) for traumatic brain injury, and related neurological injuries (hypoxic-ischemic encephalopathy, stroke, spinal cord injury), recently completing the first acute, autologous cell therapy treatment Phase I study for traumatic brain injury in children (Neurosurgery, 2011).
 Recently, the NIH funded the first Phase II clinical trial for cellular therapies in children with severe TBI.
 Three subsequent INDs have been approved for cell-based therapies for neurological injury.
 The program also develops novel bio-hybrid organs using cell-based and tissue engineering approaches to trauma and injury related problems.
 These efforts have recently resulted in two IND based cell therapeutic studies, and three patents in the past two years.
 The program is funded through the National Institutes of Health, Texas Higher Education Coordinating Board/Emerging Technology Funds, Industry Collaboration, and philanthropic contributions.
 The Program is housed in state-of-the-art laboratory facilities (4500 sf), and includes two cGMP facilities for the production of clinical grade cell and tissue products: Hoffberger Cellular Therapeutics Laboratory and the Griffin Stem Cell Therapeutics Research Laboratory.
 Other major areas of interest include: (1) resuscitation induced organ edema and dysfunction, (2) the neuroinflammatory reflex, (3) mesenchymal stromal cell exosomes as anti-inflammatory agents, and (4) mechanotransduction of stem cells to enhance their anti-inflammatory properties.